Ashley Valley Farmers Market (AVFM) Policies and Procedures

 Combination *Vendors who sell items that are subject to sales tax collection along with fresh produce or plants must have at least 90% of their booth comprised of the fresh produce or plants to qualify for the farmer*s stall price.
 This category is also subject to Utah State Tax Commission tax collection.

 All vendors, even those who have participated in the market in previous years, must submit a complete application for the current market season.
 The application is not a guarantee that you will have a stall.
 You will receive notification if you are accepted into the market.
 Notification will primarily be via the email address supplied on the application.
 If there is no email address, notification will be done via postcard.
 Notification will likely be done in late May.
-Online applications are preferred, however, mail in applications and are acceptable as well.
+Online applications are acceptable, however, mail in applications and walk in applications either at the chamber of commerce or with market staff are preferred.
+Your application is not complete until payment is rendered.

 Fair Business Practice